The first time someone told me I should meditate by just quieting my mind, I felt:

 Then close your eyes and observe what you are thinking for one minute.
 You are going to be doing this for a while before you can "empty" your thoughts.
 Just notice your thoughts, non-judgementally, then let them go and observe the next.

 You may have a bit of a mental dialogue going at this point.
-You'll think a thought and then think that you just thought a thought, if that makes sense.
+You'll think a thought and then consider that you just thought an idea if that makes sense.
 And you'll get very distracted by the way your body feels or things you need to do, or anything you've already been thinking of.
 Just notice what you are thinking.

 The practice here is just to understand what's going on inside your brain.
 You will do this over and over again.
 Even now as I meditate, I will often time have thoughts come to mind.
 It’s natural.

 3. PRACTICE MORE

 Each time you practice you can slowly build up the time you work out your brain.
 Eventually, you will begin to observe that your thoughts start to slow down.
 Don't put a timer on how long this takes to happen.
 One day you'll just notice that you aren't thinking as many thoughts, or that the time between them widens.
 And then one day you may see that you more easily let go of a particular belief.